DavidVollmers/typescript-dependency-injection/README.md

 # TypeScript Dependency Injection

-Lightweight, extandable and easy to use Dependency Injection for TypeScript
+Lightweight, extendable and easy to use Dependency Injection for TypeScript

 ```bash
 npm i @dvolper/tsdi